ecupaio/personal-site/_projects/trump-russia-connection.md

 date: '2017-03-30'
 ---

-## Description
 Network chart that displays the connections between Trump, his associates and the shady figures in Russia.
+I build this with Jekyll so that users could enter in all content nodes, then I used [Vis.js](http://visjs.org/) to plot all of the connections.